About Project SEXUS

 Project SEXUS aims to shed light on the sexual attitudes, preferences, experiences, and behaviors of the Danish population and to provide novel knowledge about the interplay between sexuality, lifestyle, and health.

-The Project SEXUS Report is available as from 28th October 2019
+The Project SEXUS Report and Questionnaire are available below

-Project SEXUS is summing up the main results in a project report, which will be released just after midnight on Monday 28th October 2019.
+Project SEXUS sums up the main results in a project report, which was released just after midnight on Monday 28th October 2019.

 Project SEXUS is an individual-based, prospective cohort study among a random sample of 15 to 89-year-old Danes.
 The project's questionnaire consisted of more than 600 items covering a broad range of sexual health and quality-of-life issues such as sexual identity, orientation, preferences, experiences, current behavior, problems, dysfunctions and attitudes.
 Due to several filter questions, the average respondent answered approximately 180 questions.